 Enjoy A Stroll and Breakfast

 Saturday mornings were made for strolls in Delaware Park and then a delicious breakfast.
 There’s nothing like walking 2, 3, 4 or more miles in the park and then celebrating the weekend with a stack of pancakes or an omelet.
-Great restaurants like Bertha’s Diner and Pano’s can be reached by foot after a walk with friends in the park.
+Great restaurants like Jam Parkside, Parkside Meadow, and Bertha’s Diner on Hertel can be reached by foot after a walk with friends in the park.
 Hey, after you burn off some calories, it makes sense to pack more on ASAP.
 I always recommend pancakes smothered in syrup!

 Reconnect with kickball

-It’s been years since you were a bad kickball player in junior high – it’s time to reminisce.
+It’s been years since you were a bad kickball player in middle school – it’s time to reminisce.
 With hundreds of adult leagues around the country, the sport is surging back in popularity and Buffalo is at the forefront of the trend.
-Even if you haven’t played kickball since your junior high gym class days, it’s worth a try this summer.
+Even if you haven’t played kickball since your middle school gym class days, it’s worth a try this summer.
 Organizations like MILE Sports and GameOn have weeknight leagues.
 It’s a fun way to connect with friends, let your competitive juices shine and hopefully kick in some runs.

 The 1.8 mile Ring Road in Delaware Park is a great place for walking, running and also pedaling.
 Buffalonian cyclists love to hit the park for solo rides or racing their friends.
-If running isn’t your thing, or you’re just looking for a new way to exercise this summer, get fitted with a new (new to you at least) bike at places like Handlebar Cycle Company, Rick’s Cycle Shop or The Bike Shop.
-All of them can find the perfect bike for you style of riding, size and fitness goals for the summer.
+If running isn’t your thing, or you’re just looking for a new way to exercise this summer, get fitted with a new (new to you at least) bike at places like Handlebar Cycle Company or Rick’s Cycle Shop.
+Here, you can find the perfect bike for your style of riding, size, and fitness goals for the summer.